opnsense/docs/source/manual/how-tos/user-ldap.rst

 A new form will be show with the individual users, select the ones you like to import.

-Step 4 - Update ldap user privileges
+Step 4 - Update LDAP user privileges
 ------------------------------------
-Now if you go to :menuselection:`System --> Access --> Users` you will see all users including the newly imported ldap users.
+Now if you go to :menuselection:`System --> Access --> Users` you will see all users including the newly imported LDAP users.
 You can create a specific group for these users to easily manage the privileges or use one of your earlier created groups.

-When opening a ldap user (edit) via the pecil icon right next to the name, you will notice the difference as the **User Distinguished name** will be shown from the LDAP server, just like this:
+When opening a LDAP user (edit) via the pecil icon right next to the name, you will notice the difference as the **User Distinguished name** will be shown from the LDAP server, just like this: